magnesj/ResInsight/docs/RftPlot.md

 </p>

 ### Well Name
-An RFT plot is always related to a well.
-The **Well Name** field contains the selected well.
-If the RFT plot was created from a simulation well or a well path, the correct well name is initially selected.
-If no well is selected, the user must select a well to be able to proceed.

-There are two types of wells in the well name field:
-- Imported physical well paths.
-These are postfixed by '(Well Path)'.
-- Simulation wells without a connected physical well path
+Select the wanted well to display in the plot.
+Wells postfixed by _'(Well Path)'_ have associated observed data in addition to simulated data.

 ### Sources
 After a well has been selected in the Well Name field, sources for that well should appear in the sources field.
-The different sources are grouped in three different groups:
+The sources are placed in one of three different groups:
-- **RFT File Cases** -- Cases imported from \*.rft file(s) included in the simulation output case.
-(The keyword _WRFTPLT_ was used in the schedule file during simulation output generation)
+- **RFT File Cases** -- Simulation cases may have associated formation pressure data in _\*.rft_ file(s).
+If the simulation case contains such files, those are imported together with the simulation case (See the keyword _WRFTPLT_ in the Eclipse manual for information)
 - **Grid Cases** -- Simulation cases
-- **Observed Cases** -- Observed data imported from well log files and well path files
+- **Observed Cases** -- Observed data imported from well log files

 When the user selects a source, time steps for that source appears in the **Time Steps** field.